Stepharinaa/MailyDail/README.md

 4. Sort articles or filter them by topic to find what interests you.

-5. Vote and comment to interact with the content (_currently, users are hardcoded to have username of grumpy19.
+5. Vote and comment to interact with the content (_users are hardcoded to have username of grumpy19.
 I am planning to add some form of authentication in the near future_).

 6. Delete comment(s) as you see fit.